micropolis/ft-robot-control/README.md

 #### void moveHome()

 Method to trigger the "[homing motion](https://www.micropolis.com/support/kb/micropolis-robotics-primer#Homing-routine)" of our robot that "calibrates" the set axis (read that as "...drives the axis towards its limit switch").
 Note that the robot will perform this motion at a hard-coded speed, which might be too slow if a joint is under load.
 And also note that this method *blocks* while it is running.

+#### int velocityFromDeltaRamped(int pulsesToGo, int pulsesCounted)
+Abandoned.
+Returns a velocity value based on the delta between how many pulses we need to go and how many we have already travelled (pulses counted).
+This provides the basis for a basic "trapezoidal motion profile, divided into three phases: acceleration, cruise and deceleration phase.

+#### float velocityFromPosPID(int targetPosition, int currentPosition)
+Abandoned.
+Velocity PID controller, the "outer loop" of a cascaded control system for our robot's motion.
+The "outer loop" PID controller determines the velocity required based on how far we need to travel to the target.

+#### int speedFromVelocityPID(float desiredVelocity, float currentVelocity)
+Abandoned.
+Motor Speed PID controller, the "inner loop" of a cascaded control system for our robot's motion.
+The "inner loop" PID controller calculates the actual motor speed to reach and maintain the desired velocity target.

 ## RELATED READING